History of the Jews in Curaçao: Eighteenth century

 Throughout the century Jewish families established a strong foothold in trade and ship-owning, (Note: The influence of Jewish traders on ship-building is evident in the names given to many Curaçao-built craft during the eighteenth century, including the schooners Masaltob, Abraham en Isaac, Bathseba and Bekeerde Jood.) and were the mainstay of insurance and brokerage.
 In 1734, 39 out of 44 insurers in Curaçao were Jewish; by the 1790s there were 17 Jews among the island's 25 trade brokers.
 In the early eighteenth century a Jewish merchant, Daniel Cohen Henriquez, also occupied a central position as the sorter of tobacco grades prior to its export to Amsterdam.

 By 1785 about forty percent, or 1200, of the island's white population was Jewish.
 When the French Revolution occurred, anti-monarchists in Holland, moved against William V, Prince of Orange, forcing him to abdicate.
 The French established an agent in Curaçao forcing many in the Jewish community who supported William V, to supply their ships and give preferential treatment to French commerce and goods.
-Introducing and antisemitism previously unknown on the island, the French sent a squadron from Guadeloupe to occupy Curaçao.
+Introducing an antisemitism previously unknown on the island, the French sent a squadron from Guadeloupe to occupy Curaçao.
 The island inhabitants raised a National Guard, including Jewish officers Haim Abinun de Lima, Raphael Alvares Correa and Abraham Shalom Delvalle, which repelled the invasion.
 Under the pretext of helping the islanders, the British then invaded in 1800.
 Though the Jewish leadership resisted, the British maintained a foothold until 1816.
 While the British were unable to interfere with the religious life of the community, their occupation created economic upheaval in Curaçao.

-By the end of the century the more than half of the white population of Curaçao was Jewish.
-Originally, they had primarily spoken Portuguese, but with time, many spoke Papiamentu, adding Portuguese and Hebrew words to the native Kriol.
+By the end of the century, more than half of the white population of Curaçao was Jewish.
+Originally, they primarily spoke Portuguese, but over time many adopted Papiamentu, incorporating Portuguese and Hebrew loanwords into the local Creole language.